papermerge/documentation/docs/user/upload-documents.md

 There are multiple ways to upload documents to your {{ extra.project }} instance: web UI, command line utilities, REST API.

 The obvious way is via web UI.
-After briefly explaing how to upload documents from web user interface, this page will dive into more interesting parts: command line utilities and REST API.
+After briefly explaining how to upload documents from web user interface, this page will dive into more interesting parts: command line utilities and REST API.